gokulakrishnagk333/WHdemo/README.md

   description = "Azure AKS Kubernetes administrators for the ${azurerm_resource_group.aks_rg.name}-cluster."
 }
 ```
 ## Step-07: Create AKS Cluster Terraform Resource
 - Create a file named  **07-aks-cluster.tf**
-- Understand and discuss about the terraform resource named  [azurerm_kubernetes_cluster](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/kubernetes_cluster)
-- This is going to be a very big terraform template when compared to what we created so far  we will do it slowly step by step.

 ```
 # Provision AKS Cluster